By Skip Clement

 Where you might not find them

-You can go to a lot of got-everything fly shops and be surprised at the limited pattern inventory of leeches and worms.
-You may also wonder why the bafflement or pooh-poohing when inquiring about annelids?
+You can go to many got-everything fly shops and be surprised at the limited pattern inventory of leeches and worms.
+You may also wonder why there is bafflement or pooh-poohing when inquiring about annelids.
 Most anglers that fly fish are in the same unknowable place about leeches.
-Bass fishers have been leech fans forever.
+Bass anglers have been leech fans forever.
 Why?
 Because they catch fish.

 How a leech wends its way

 Successfully fishing leeches have a lot to do with how you swim them, how you tie them (color, size, in-water ambulation) when you fish them, and where you fish them.

-Think movement as being snake-like, but not side to side but up and down – moving slowly forward about 10- to 12-inches every two seconds – plus or minus.
+Think of movement as snake-like, but not side to side but up and down – moving slowly forward about 10- to 12-inches every two seconds – plus or minus.
 The most evidenced movement has three up and down parts.
 Head up and “U” shape to a midsection up and then an upside down “U” another curling “U” and then the tail.
-If there were a three sectioned articulated fly – that would be the “cat’s meow.”
+If there were a three-sectioned articulated fly – that would be the “cat’s meow.”

-An adequately tied leech pattern is exceptionally unbalanced – always very weighted and head heavy.
+An adequately tied leech pattern is unbalanced – always very weighted and head heavy.
 When swum, the extra weight should magnify the imbalance.
-The speed and depth of your retrieve are a seek and you will find – sometimes quickly, sometimes slowly, but a fish will always materialize if you work for it.
+The speed and depth of your retrieve are a seek, and you will find – sometimes quickly, sometimes slowly, but a fish will always materialize if you work for it.

 In rivers and streams, leeches seek shelter under things but sometimes drift with the current or hang where there is structure.
-Remember, they’re always looking for food just like “everybody” else in the water.
-Sometimes your entire day’s responses will come from dead drifting a leech pattern.
+Remember, they’re always looking for food, like “everybody” else in the water.
+Sometimes, your entire day’s responses will come from dead drifting a leech pattern.

 When are leeches most active?